 Decide ahead of time if you are going to allow your kids to get wet in the Splash Pad.
 If so, take a towel and swimsuit, or at least a change of clothes for them.
 If you decide against this, then talk to your kids prior to arrival about how you will be skipping this part of the experience.

 The Florida Aquarium is a family-friendly attraction located in Tampa, Florida.
 To be honest, this was not our favorite aquarium.
 It’s not that it is bad, it’s just that we have seen better.
 The aquarium in Auckland, New Zealand is our favorite one.
 But, with the above tips, your visit to the Florida Aquarium will be less crowded and more pleasant that our trip was.
+For more tips on planning your trip to Tampa, check out these 8 fun family attractions.
 Have you been to the Florida Aquarium?
 Leave me a comment and let me know your thoughts on it.
 Happy travels!